PROJECT OVERVIEW

 IDEATION

-To better understand the current system, our team scheduled a meeting with the developer.
+To better understand the system, our team scheduled a meeting with the developer.
 We created the following Service Blueprint, which maps out the customer actions, front and backend activity.

 (click on image to zoom in)